How to Set Up Nuendo for Playback Streaming

 Nuendo Set Up

-Nuendo can generate MTC (MIDI timecode) and send it to both Remoto Playback and VidPlayLTC, allowing for robust sync between the applications.
-This enables the use of Remoto Playback's Timecoded Markers feature.
+Nuendo can generate MTC (MIDI timecode) and send it to both Playback and VidPlayLTC, allowing for robust sync between the applications.
+This enables the use of Playback's Timecoded Markers feature.

 Step 1: In Nuendo’s Transport menu, navigate to Project Synchronization Setup.
 In the Source tab, ensure that “Internal Timecode” is selected as the Timecode Source.